cgarethc/goodreads-scraping/README.md

 ### Management

-Replace shell script with a table of list/award parameters and add a reprocessing job that can run serverless somewhere (AWS Lambda+Dynamo or try GCP/Firebase actions).
+Replace shell script with a table of list/award parameters and add a reprocessing job that can run serverless somewhere (Try AWS Batch [https://docs.aws.amazon.com/batch/latest/userguide/jobs.html] with the table in Dynamo).

+Add incremental scraping - find some way to check last time the book detail was scraped, and only scrape new additions.
+Need to store some state for this in Dynamo too.

 ### Stats scraping

 Parallelise shelf book detail scraping to a sensible degree

-Impose basic shelf/genre data model on top to take out audiobook as a genre, amplify fiction vs non-fiction

 ### Notes